koka-lang/koka/readme.md

 - `v2.2.0`, 2021-08-26: improved case-of-known simpification (by Rakshika B), improve cross-module specialization (by Steven Fontanella), initial borrowing annotations and improved reuse analysis (by Anton Lorenzen), improved line editing in the interactive environment, improved inlining.
 Note: due to the new inline phases, effect handling may currently be a tad slower in this release but will be improved for the next release.
-- `v2.1.9`, 2021-06-23: initial support for cross-module specialization (by Steven Fontanella).
-- `v2.1.8`, 2021-06-17: initial support for macOS M1 and Linux arm64, improved readline, minor fixes.
-- `v2.1.6`, 2021-06-10: initial support for shallow resumptions, fix space leak with vectors, allow `gcc` with `--fasan`, improved `vcpkg` support, add `--fstdalloc` flag, improved VS code syntax highlighting, improved `valgrind` support, added `--no-optimize` flag for extended debug information.
-- `v2.1.4`, 2021-05-31: remove dependency on cmake, support library linking, support vckpg, updated `std/text/regex`, improved Windows installer with `clang` install included, remove dependency on Visual Studio on Windows, improved `--fasan` support, fixed space leak on boxed value types, use signed `size_t` internally, various small bug fixes.
-- `v2.1.2`, 2021-05-01: various bug fixes, allow pattern bindings in parameters of anonymous functions (by Steven Fontanella), initial Emacs syntax highlighting (by Kamoii).
-- `v2.1.1`, 2021-03-08: bug fixes, use right-associative (++) for string- and list append (instead of (+)), improved internal string handling.
 - [Older release notes](#older-release-notes).

 <!--